 100 grams of bread crumbs, to taste

 a small bunch of fresh parsley

 3-4 Piccadilly tomatoes

 Sicilian baked sardines are very simple to make: if you have purchased sardinians already cleaned, you won't make any effort.
 If, on the other hand, you have purchased whole Sardines, you have to open them to book by taking your head off with your entrails and pulling out the smooth.
 Wash the fish and dry it carefully with absorbent paper.

-Wash the cherry tomatoes and finely cut them, preserving the vegetation water, necessary to moisten a little’ the filling.
+Wash the cherry tomatoes and finely cut them, preserving the water of vegetation, necessary to moisten the filling a little.
 Chop the garlic, capers and parsley.

 Place in a bowl the breadcrumbs, garlic, chopped capers and parsley.
 Add the grated pecorino cheese, salt and pepper, the tomatoes in small pieces and as much extra virgin olive oil as necessary to obtain a soft but grainy mixture.
 Taste the mixture to see if it's right for salt.

 Grease a cupboard with extra virgin olive oil, dust with a small amount of stuffing and arrange the sardinians open to book, so that they cover the bottom evenly.
 Spread a third of the dough on the sardines, spray with extra virgin olive oil and lemon juice and proceed to make a second layer of sardines.
 Cover with the dough again, season with oil and lemon, finally make one last layer of sardines.
 Distribute the remaining stuffing on the sardines, then season again with extra virgin olive oil and lemon juice.